Pheochromocytoma: An Adrenal Gland Tumor

 What is a pheochromocytoma?

 A pheochromocytoma is a rare type of tumor.
-It grows in the middle of an adrenal gland.
-Your body has two adrenal glands, one on top of each kidney.
+It grows inside the middle part of an adrenal gland.
+Your body has two adrenal glands.
+They are found on top of each kidney.
 Each layer of these glands makes different hormones.
-The middle part of the adrenal glands makes epinephrine and norepinephrine.
-These hormones help keep your heart rate and blood pressure normal.
+The middle part of the adrenal glands makes epinephrine (adrenaline) and norepinephrine (noradrenaline).
+These hormones coordinate rapid adaptation to internal and external stress and help to regulate your heart rate and blood pressure levels.
 A pheochromocytoma causes the adrenal glands to make too much of these hormones.

 What causes pheochromocytoma?